Pouish85/hubert-miam/README.md

 ## :dart: About

-Application inpired of Uber eats
+Application inspired of Uber eats

 ## :sparkles: Features